Why Make Your Own Dog Treats?

 Ingredients:

-- 2 cups plain, unsweetened yogurt (no artificial sweeteners -- avoid anything containing xylitol)
+- 2 cups plain, unsweetened yogurt (No artificial sweeteners.
+Again, avoid xylitol at all costs)

 - 1 ripe banana